 Outputs Indicators of Achievement Improved marine mammal networking throughout the Completed Wider Caribbean Region Revised and updated MMAP On-going Increased collaboration amongst marine mammal researchers throughout the WCR through the upcoming CAMAC project Sustainable marine mammal watching in the Wider Completed Caribbean Region Development of sustainable whale watching label under the CARI'MAM project.
-6 6 On-going international partners to combat the spread of Sargassum in the Wider Caribbean Region Development of new partnerships and knowledge sharing to in the wider Carlobean Region sustainably manage Sargassum influx Provide information on critical species/ecosystems and their threats.
-On-going Co-hosting of webinars and the creation of educational materials on critical species such as parrotfish and marine mammals continues.
+Increased collaboration amongst regional and On-going international partners to combat the spread of Sargassum in the Wider Caribbean Region Development of new partnerships and knowledge sharing to sustainably manage Sargassum influx Provide information on critical species/ecosystems and On-going their threats.
+Co-hosting of webinars and the creation of educational materials on critical species such as parrotfish and marine mammals continues.